Hoba Miso is a regional dish in Hida Takayama area of Japan. In this recipe, I’ll show you how to re-create this beautiful dish at home.

 - When the leaves have soaked for 20 min, gently dry with paper towel and spread the miso mixture on the leaves where you will be placing the ingredients.

-- Place the Tokyo negi (scallions), shiitake mushoroms, and steak on the miso.
+- Place the negi (scallions), shiitake mushrooms, and steak on the miso.

-- Cook the beef over open flame or on medium high heat until you see the miso starts to bubble around the edge.
+- Cook the beef over an open flame or on medium-high heat until you see the miso starts to bubble around the edge.
 When the beef is cooked on the bottom side, flip and cook the other side.

 - As miso gets burn easily, it’s NOT recommended to re-use the leftover miso or the same leaf.
 Instead, use the leftover miso as a condiment and enjoy it with steamed rice.